pochka15/Interpreter-for-custom-language/README.md

 - The interpreter must be written in python 3.
 - The parsing time must take less than 2 seconds for any 1000 lines of code

-## How it's tested
+## Tests

+- TODO(@pochka15): write what will be tested and how

 The "pytest" library is used for the unit testing.
-The same time the interpreter is tested by analyzing some pre-configured **correct** and **incorrect** code snippets.\
+The same time the interpreter is tested by analyzing some pre-configured **correct** and **incorrect** code snippets.

-## Roadmap

-1. Interpret created language.

-### Finished tasks

-From the newest to latest tasks:

-- [x] Write the language wiki
-- [x] Add the first version of grammar for assignment, function declarations and function calls

-### Somewhere in a *LONG-LONG* future

-1. Make some small helpful tools for the code editor like syntax highlighting, ...
+## What must be interpreted

+1. Variable declaration (numbers, bool, literal constants)
+2. Operations on variables: + - * /
+3. Control flow (if expression, for, while loop)
+4. Function call